loafthecomputerphile/Senior_Design/project_plan.md

 * **Longitudinal Cough Tracking Dashboard:** The patient can recieve interactive health tracking visualization that monitors daily cough frequencies and health trends over time.

+## 8. Novel Features/Functionalities

+* The Cough Tracking Dashboard is unique as it allows users to gauge their condition over time while allowing health professions see patient's daily health progress to enable more streamlined testing of patients